 For time-series use cases such as logging, metrics, and APM, you typically store data in time-based indexes.
 As this data ages, practicing good index management ensures that your data is being stored in the most cost-effective way possible.
 In practical terms this means that, if you customize a deployment that includes more than one data configuration, you must also specify how Elasticsearch Service should manage your indices.

 Configuring index management is part of the larger task of creating deployments and customizing them.
 Which index management methods are available to you depends on which version of the Elastic Stack you are using.
 Index lifecycle management (ILM) requires that you use version 6.7 or later and is the new default index management method.
 For versions before 6.7, index curations is the only available method to manage your indices.
+Starting with version 7.8, we strongly encourage using ILM to avoid the potential for unpredictable behavior.
+Elasticsearch from that version and later runs with the ILM API always enabled, and other stack products and features provide default policies.

 For Elasticsearch Service, there are enough data configurations available to create an index lifecycle policy that covers the hot and warm phases and you can also make use of the delete phase, along with several other features of ILM.